dominic-griffith/CS320_Programming_Languages/p3/README.md

 Your project will consist of a single source code file,  p3.f95

 You will find the shortest route using the brute force method.
 You must sum the distance traveled for each possible route, retaining the shortest distance found as your answer.
 Thus, your program will have to generate all possible routes.
 This is an NP-complete problem with complexity O(n!).
 The algorithm to generate all possible routes is somewhat complex.
-Pseudocode  Download Pseudocodewill outline the algorithm.
-A sample program to generate the permutations, written in java:  Permute.java  Download Permute.java.
+Pseudocode will outline the algorithm.
+A sample program to generate the permutations, written in java:  Permute.java.

 ## Input: